 Student Loan Garnishments

 Student loans are not dischargeable under bankruptcy unless the debtor can establish undue hardship.
 For a student loan to be dischargeable, you must establish that if you are forced to repay the student loan, you will be unable to maintain a minimal standard of living for yourself and your dependents, that your solvency will not be corrected for significant period of time and that you have made a good-faith effort to repay the student loan before the bankruptcy filing.
 Learn More

-At Bailey & Galyen we provide skilled legal representation to indiviuals across the State of Texas including the Dallas-Fort Worth communities of Arlington, Bedford, Dallas, Fort Worth, Carrollton, Grand Prairie, Mesquite, Texas.
+At Bailey & Galyen we provide skilled legal representation to individual’s across the State of Texas including the Dallas-Fort Worth communities of Arlington, Bedford, Burleson, Dallas, Fort Worth, Mansfield and Mesquite.